 Divorce is unpleasant enough.
 Do you really want it to drag on for years?

 Still not convinced that divorcing amicably is in your best interest?

 Maybe these hidden dangers will change your mind.

 Hidden Danger #1: Financial Ruin

-Maybe you think you're going to hire a divorce attorney to give legal advice and fight for you.
+Maybe you think you're going to hire a family law attorney to give legal advice and fight for you.
 To get you the alimony or spousal support you think you're entitled to.
 And not let your soon-to-be ex take advantage of you.

 The heck with having a civil divorce!